Does man think that We cannot assemble his bones?

 And I do call to witness the self-reproaching Spirit.

-Of what are they asking one another?
+Concerning what are they disputing?

-surah 78:1-40 Al Naba' (The Announcement)
+surah 78:1-5 Al Naba' (The Great News)

 QUOTES OF ALLAH'S (SWT) RUH SHRI MATAJI NIRMALA DEVI

-"There are lots of myths in the Bible and one of them is that at the Time of Resurrection your bodies will come out of the graves.
+“There are lots of myths in the Bible and one of them is that at the Time of Resurrection your bodies will come out of the graves.
 This is not only for Christians, but also for the Muslims and Jews.
-Think of this - What remains in the grave after many years?
+Think of this: What remains in the grave after many years?
 Only a few bones.
 And if these bones came out how can you give them Realization?
 Think of it.
 It is a big myth.
 Not possible logically.

 In Nal Damyanti Akhyan they have clearly given that when the Kalyug will come, all these seekers who are seeking in the hills and mountains will be born again, and they will be given their Self-Realization!
 Their Kundalinis will be awakened and that is logical, because that is what we are doing today."